flipz357/flipz357.github.io/index.md

 #### Meaning representations, Explainability, and Decomposability 🧐

-I like to study representations and their ability to meaningfully capture data (e.g., text, images, etc.).
-Representations of interest can range from explicit formal semantic structures to artificial neuron weights and activations (e.g., from large language models), to human mental representations.
-A goal is to improve their representation power or efficiency and possibly find some structural interlinks between the diverse representations.
+I like to study representations and their ability to meaningfully capture data (e.g., text, images, etc.), find ways to improve their representation power or efficiency and possibly find some structural interlinks between the diverse representations.

 *Example*: How can we capture *who does what to whom*?
 A meaning representation (MR) tries to express the answer to this questions in a structured and explicit format, such as a graph.
 In [this paper](https://arxiv.org/abs/2206.07023) we refine neural sentence embeddings with meaning representations to decompose them into different interpretable aspects.
 It keeps the efficiency and power of the neural sentence embeddings while getting some of that cool explainability from meaning representations!
 Check out [this repository](https://github.com/flipz357/S3BERT) for the code.